Manuel87/GlyphsApp-Multipolation/README.md

 https://github.com/Manuel87/RobotoFlex

 ### Install
 1. Move the “multipolation.min.py” to the script folder of Glyphs.
+(Glyphs > Script > Open Scripts Folder)
 2. Now it is executable in Glyphs via: Script > Metapolation :)

 ### Features